-When you reach a certain age *ahem* the beauty products that you used throughout your twenties and *coughs* (sorry — I seem to have something stuck in my throat) thirties, may not be be doing you any favours anymore.
+When we reach a certain age *ahem* the beauty products that we used throughout our twenties and *coughs* (sorry — I seem to have something stuck in my throat) thirties, may not be be doing us any favours anymore.

 Don’t admit defeat.

 Don’t accept old age gracefully.
 Try a new regime.

 My skin is definitely getting thinner as I age; the plumpness that I used to take for granted now only seems to be there when I use moisturiser.